TormodLandet/spectral_wave_data/src/api/python/INSTALL.md

 1) Open the generated spectral_wave_data.sln with Visual Studio
 2) Make sure the 'Release' flag and actual Binary configuration (64 vs 32bit) is selected in the tool bar of Visual Studio.
 3) Build -> Build Solution
-4) Check that the solution build without error messages and check that SpectralWaveData.dll is created in the Release sub-folder.
+4) Check that the solution build without error messages
-5) Put the `SpectralWaveData.dll` shared library file in the `Cmake/Build_Win64` sub-directory
+5) Ensure that the newly built `SpectralWaveData.dll` file is now located in one of the `Cmake/Build_Win64` or `Cmake/Build_Win64/Release` sub-directories.

 ### Linux